This post may contain affiliate links. Please read our disclosure policy.

 Antipasto Platters are so popular in Italy with their cured meats, cheeses, peppers, marinated vegetables, and bread.
 My mouth starts to water when I think of an antipasto platter because it’s the king of flavor.
 From the salty meats to the creamy cheeses to the tangy marinated vegetables to the warm bread.

-This Antipasto Tortellini Pasta Salad starts off with creamy cheese tortellini topped with Genoa salami, pepperoni, fresh mozzarella, roasted red peppers, red onion, fresh basil, and finished off with an olive oil and red wine vinaigrette.
-The vinaigrette is simple – focusing on the clean flavor of extra virgin olive oil and the tangy bite from the vinaigrette.
-This keeps the salad light and fresh instead of being weighed down by a mayonnaise based dressing.
+This Easy Tortellini Pasta Salad starts off with creamy cheese tortellini topped with Genoa salami, pepperoni, fresh mozzarella, roasted red peppers, red onion, fresh basil, and finished off with an olive oil and red wine vinaigrette.

 If you don’t have cheese tortellini on hand (can be found in the refrigerated and frozen sections of the grocery store), then substitute a 1 pound package of bowtie pasta.
 Cheese tortellini adds a creamy richness that sets this pasta salad apart from the rest.

-- 1 - 19 or 20 ounce pkg. *Cheese Tortellini, cooked according to package instructions
+- (1) 19-ounce or 20 ounce pkg. *Cheese Tortellini cooked according to package instructions

 - 2 teaspoons Salt